• Skip to primary navigation

 Instructions

 • Cook sausage over medium heat in a large Dutch oven until done, about 30 minutes).
 Drain well on paper towels.
-Pour fat from pan, and wipe interior with paper towel to remove any residual fat.
+Pour fat from the pan, and wipe the interior with a paper towel to remove any residual fat.

-• Return Dutch oven to medium heat; add onion, celery and bell pepper.
-Cook for 5 minutes, stirring often to loosen fond on bottom.
+• Return Dutch oven to medium heat; add onion, celery, and bell pepper.
+Cook for 5 minutes, stirring often to loosen fond on the bottom.
 Add minced garlic; cook for 30 seconds until fragrant.
-Add Rotel Tomatoes and Chilies; continue to stir to loosen any remaining fond on bottom of pan.
-Add black-eyed peas, cooked sausage, thyme, salt, pepper and chicken broth.
+Add Rotel Tomatoes and Chilies; continue to stir to loosen any remaining fond on the bottom of the pan.
+Add black-eyed peas, cooked sausage, thyme, salt, pepper, and chicken broth.

 Nutrition